talkingtoaj/exam-creator/CONTRIBUTING.md

-First off, thank you for considering contributing to Exam-Creator.
-It’s people like you that make Exam-Creator such a great tool.
+First off, thank you for considering contributing to Unique-Exams.
+It’s people like you that make Unique-Exams such a great tool.

 # How to report a bug